Tahamid-khan-shafaque/Task-5--To-do-crud-module-using-Laravel-and-vue/README.md

 4. Go to your project Todo_crud-Laravel_and_vueJs click it.
 There you will find a folder vendor_file and rename it to vendor.

 5. Cut your cmd promt as you rename vendor file and need to run cmd again.
-Click you project Todo_crud-Laravel_and_vueJs and there run cmd again.
+Click your project Todo_crud-Laravel_and_vueJs and there run cmd again.
 Then run the following commands

 ```bash
 php artisan key:generate